Henry Ford – Short Biography

 In 1903, Henry Ford started the Ford Motor Company with a starting capital of $28,000 and eleven workers.
 He served as Vice President and Chief Engineer of the company as the workers built three cars everyday.
 The company became widely popular for building the affordable and functional Model T. He then improved his assembly line and car parts by creating a more systematic approach in producing cars.

-This time, the new factory is able to make one car every 93 minutes.
 Sales skyrocketed all over the United States as Ford continued to innovate his factories, systems, and models including the creation of the one-piece engine called “V-8”.
 The Ford Motor Company was the number one car-producing company for more than two decades.
+In 2012 Ford, through all it’s production facilities produces a new car every 10 seconds.

 The Henry Ford Quick Bio: